Lonskiii/mercator/README.md

 # mercator
-Allows input of 2D image to calculate measurements of distance if the surface was Spheroidical
+Allows the input (or creation) of a 2D image to calculate measurements of distance as if the surface was Spheroidical